Who was she?

 While I called the management at the front desk, my husband carefully peeked into the purse without picking it up.

 The response I received over the phone from the employee, along with a metropolitan police officer standing in attendance by his side, “Yeah, we know.
 It’s been there for days.
-I suppose everyone’s afraid to open it (insert laughter here).”
+I suppose everyone’s afraid to open it (insert their laughter here).”

 I tried once again.
 I told the employee, “There are belongings in the purse, including a ring of keys.”